Juggy Murray: Life and career

 In 1962, Murray signed Barbara George to the label.
 He paid $25,000 for her contract from A.F.O.
 Records.
 A.F.O.
 Records were distributed by Sue.
 As the Sixties progressed, Sue's sub labels produced hits such as "Mockingbird" by brother-and-sister duo Inez & Charlie Foxx and "She Blew a Good Thing" by The Poets on Symbol Records.
 In July 1965, Murray signed guitarist Jimi Hendrix to an exclusive two-year contract to Sue Records, but no recordings were released.

-Sue was originally licensed by Decca Records and issued on London Records until 1964, after Murray reached an agreement with Chris Blackwell, founder of Island Records.
-After a breach of contract involving Decca issuing recordings which weren't affiliated with Sue, Murray terminated their agreement and returned to Decca in 1966.
+Sue was originally licensed by Decca Records and issued on London Records until 1963.
+When Murray reached an agreement with Chris Blackwell, founder of Island Records. to issue Sue US recordings under a new Sue Records imprint in the UK.
+Some time after a breach of contract involving Sue Records UK issuing recordings that were not affiliated with Sue Records (US), Murray terminated their agreement and returned to Decca in 1966.
 In 1968, Murray took a $100,000 loan from United Artists that was secured by Sue assets.
 After failing to pay off the debt, United Artists assumed ownership of Sue Records masters and Saturn Music publishing.
 He also lost the "Sue building" which consisted of offices and Juggy Sound Studio in Manhattan.

 Murray moved to California and recorded a few singles.
 In the 1970s, he launched Juggernaught and Jupiter Records.
 He released his debut album Inside America on his Jupiter label in 1976, which was popular on the UK dancefloors.
 The title track made the Top Forty in Britain.
 That album was followed by Rhythm and Blues in 1977.
 He continued to work into the new millennium, producing and promoting up and coming artists.
 Speaking of Baby Washington, Murray once said, "I would rather record her than eat."